• Home

 A SNAIL IS A SNAIL, A MOON(’S) LAMENT, THE TEARS OF THE SUN

-een middag met helende performances door Maryam Shahidifar en Sophie Wright
+een middag met performances en screenings door Maryam Shahidifar, Sophie Wright and Kleoniki Stanich

 ZONDAG 28 SEPTEMBER